home

 3. One of my ex-partners was Chinese and had lived there for the first 20 years of her life, and it really didn't sound like her life was much worse than outside of China—maybe she had to work a bit harder, and China was more sexist.

-There's of course some aspects of the PRC that make me uneasy.
-I don't have a great idea of how expansionist/controlling the PRC is in relation to the world.
+There's of course some aspects of the PRC that make me uneasy, and I don't have a great idea of how expansionist/controlling the PRC is in relation to the world.
 Historically, an event that stands out to me is the sudden halt of the Ming treasure voyages, for which the cause of cessation isn't entirely clear.
 I could imagine that the voyages were halted because of a cultural tendency towards austerity, but I'm not very certain of that.
 Then again, as a continental power, China did conquer Tibet in the 20th century, and Taiwan in the 17th.

 But my goal with this discussion is not to lay down once and for all how bad or good PRC-led TAI development would be—it's that I want people to start thinking about the topic in quantitative terms, and to get them to quantify.
 So please, criticize and calculate!